Bỏ qua đến nội dung

 • You should invest early

-• You should start with a small, sufficient capacity
+• You should start with a small, just-enough capacity

 For households, there’s no need for overly complex calculations.
-Just by tracking those “2 bills” each month, you’ll know whether the system is helping you pay a lower electricity price or not.
+Just track the “2 bills” correctly each month and you’ll know whether the system is helping you pay a cheaper electricity price or not.

-If you need it, I’ll share a very compact tracking template (3 columns of numbers) so you can self-check effectiveness each month in 1 minute.
+If you need it, I’ll share a very compact tracking sheet (3 data columns) so you can check monthly effectiveness by yourself in 1 minute.

 Bạn thấy bài viết hữu ích?